7 Historical Horror Books Like Mexican Gothic

 2. The Magic Toy Shop

-This book is about a young girl named Melanie, whose parents die very suddenly.
+This book is about a young girl named Melanie, whose parents died suddenly.
 She has to uproot and end her childhood and go to a horror house in London with her siblings.
-Here she’s going to now live with her uncle, his wife, and his wife’s siblings to when the death of her parents come.
+Here, she’s going to now live with her uncle, his wife, and his wife’s siblings when the death of her parents comes.
 Her uncle was abusive to her, and a spiritual thing chased her.

 So, Melanie’s childhood is ripped away from her, and it follows how she deals with living in this haunted toy shop in London, where she had this beautiful bucolic life beforehand in the countryside of England.
 We found Noemi in the same struggling situation as Melanie in Mexican Gothic.